slobentanzer/causality_perspective_2023/manuscript.md

 Useful biases, on the other hand, are biases that are introduced into a model to improve its performance.
 Since most models developed in biomedical research and the broader ML community are inductive models, one of the most discussed useful biases is *inductive bias*.
-For instance, prior knowledge on protein interactions can impact inference on activation cascades; only upstream proteins can activate downstream proteins, not vice versa.
+For instance, PK on protein interactions can impact inference on activation cascades; only upstream proteins can activate downstream proteins, not vice versa.

 ### Why do we need biases?